 Newton's Three Laws

 Although the 'ride it like you stole it' maxim works for some experienced riders, beginning dirt bike riders will benefit from taking a few minutes to think before they ride, especially when it comes to something as dangerous as jumping a dirt bike.
-Most of the physical world we live in is governed by laws of physics discovered by Sir Isaac Newton some 330 years ago.
-Although Sir Isaac didn't own a dirt bike, Newton's Laws still apply to today's bikes and it can't hurt for new riders to spend some time thinking about how the laws of physics apply to dirt bikes.
+Most of the physical world we live in is governed by laws of physics discovered by Sir Isaac Newton some 330 years ago, and although Sir Isaac didn't own a dirt bike, Newton's Laws still apply to today's bikes.
+It can't hurt beginner riders to spend some time thinking about how the laws of physics apply to dirt bikes.

 A few things to mention before continuing:

 - There's a difference between speed and velocity but they're used interchangeably here.
 There's also a difference between weight and mass, and it's easier to understand the difference between the two by answering the age-old question of which weighs more; a pound of feathers or a pound of stones?

 - This article is paper theory - there won't be any actual dirt bike riding tips on how to jump a dirt bike in this post.
 That'll be in Part Two.

 - This isn't meant to be college-level physics material.
-It's meant to encourage beginning dirt bike riders to look at jumping a dirt bike in a different way.
+It's meant to encourage beginning dirt bike riders to look at jumping a dirt bike in a different, and hopefully, safer way.